imgproxy/imgproxy/docs/configuration.md

 ## Client Hints support

-imgproxy can use the `Width`, `Viewport-Width` or `DPR` HTTP headers to determine default width and DPR options using Client Hints.
+imgproxy can use the `Width` and `DPR` HTTP headers to determine default width and DPR options using Client Hints.
 This feature is disabled by default and can be enabled by the following option:

 * `IMGPROXY_ENABLE_CLIENT_HINTS`: enables Client Hints support to determine default width and DPR options.
 Read more details [here](https://developers.google.com/web/updates/2015/09/automating-resource-selection-with-client-hints) about Client Hints.

 **⚠️ Warning:** Headers cannot be signed.
-This means that an attacker can bypass your CDN cache by changing the `Width`, `Viewport-Width` or `DPR` HTTP headers.
+This means that an attacker can bypass your CDN cache by changing the `Width` or `DPR` HTTP headers.
 Keep this in mind when configuring your production caching setup.

 ## Video thumbnails